tomhendra/courses/11-master-the-coding-interview/README.md

 - The problem with JS sort() method is that numbers are converted to strings and sorted by unicode.
 - Also language specific characters e.g. á confuses sorting further (can use localeCompare()).
 - You don't need to write a sorting algorithm from scratch.
 Usually frameworks are used.
-- There is always big O tradeoffs.
+- There are always big O tradeoffs.
-- Certain types of sorting algorithms are more efficient for certain situations: [Demo](https://www.toptal.com/developers/sorting-algorithms)
+- Certain types of sorting algorithms are more efficient for certain situations: [Demo](https://www.toptal.com/developers/sorting-algorithms).
 - Elementary sorting algorithms are basic: Bubble sort, Insertion sort & Selection sort.
 - More complex sorting algorithms are usually more efficient than elementary.
 They include Merge sort & Quick sort.